The Article

 Label: Rev-Ola

 A lost soul-pop ‘great’?
-McCormick was singer in The Smiths (no, not those), this version was a rock band with added soul and pop, active in 1968 until they transformed into A Group Called Smith.
+McCormick was singer in Smith (no, not Mike Joyce’s new spin-off), this version was a rock band with added soul and pop, active in 1968.

-Spotted by Del Shannon and then Dunhill Records’ Steve Barri, A Group Called Smith were a band that were screeching towards stardom, cutting a single, Baby It’s You, the same song made famous by the Beatles and The Shirelles.
+Spotted by Del Shannon and then Dunhill Records’ Steve Barri, Smith were a band that were screeching towards stardom, cutting a single, Baby It’s You, the same song made famous by the Beatles and The Shirelles and included on their 1969 debut LP, A Group Called Smith.

 McCormick headed for the exit door and a new solo album, featured on this CD.
 The style would be Northern soul dance beat in flavour.
 Backed by a selection of top session men including Hal Blaine on drums, Ray Pohlm and and Carol Kaye on bass, Ben Benay on guitar, McCormick was to release the first track on the album (and this CD) as a single.